dougeby/IntuneDocs/intune-user-help/enroll-device-android-microsoft-intune-app.md

 > The Android version or device manufacturer might require you to complete additional steps that aren't covered in this procedure.
 The colors and text you see in the screenshots might also appear different on your device.

 1. Turn on your new or factory-reset device.
-2. On the **Welcome** screen, if you've been instructed to enroll with a QR code or NFC, follow the step that matches the method.
-If you've been instructed to use another method, select your language and continue to step 3.
+2. On the **Welcome** screen, select your language.
+    a.
+If you've been instructed to enroll with a QR code or NFC, follow the step that matches the method:
         * NFC: Tap your NFC-supported device against a programmer device to connect to your organization's network.
 Follow the onscreen prompts.
 When you reach the screen for Chrome's Terms of Service, continue to step 5.
         * QR code: Complete the steps in [QR code enrollment](#qr-code-enrollment).
+    b.
+If you've been instructed to use another method, scontinue to step 3.

-3. Connect to Wi-Fi and tap **NEXT**.
+1. Connect to Wi-Fi and tap **NEXT**.
 Follow the step that matches your enrollment method.

     * Token: When you get to the Google sign-in screen, complete the steps in [Token enrollment](#token-enrollment).
     * Google Zero Touch: After you connect to Wi-Fi, your device will be recognized by your organization.
 Continue to step 4 and follow the onscreen prompts until setup is complete.